 What Is The Providence Resolution?

 Adopted in 2019, the Providence Resolution states that the entire oil heating industry will be carbon neutral as of 2050.
 This means that by this time, there will be no carbon emissions and we will have achieved full carbon neutrality.
-It is good to know that the heating oil industry will do all they can to bring about this important change.
+It is good to know that the heating oil industry will do all it can to bring about this important change.

 Townsend Energy customers are already benefiting from the changes that will be brought about soon as they make use of our top-of-the-line Biopure™ heating oil.
 We have taken the upcoming changes very seriously and are the local leaders in providing low-emission fuels at no extra cost to our valued clients.